Bedrooms / By Kerry O'Brien / May 7, 2015

 The first sign that Christine had a very specific vision for her New York home came when she was looking at apartments to buy back in 2008.
 Her top real estate demand?
 The new place could be no more than ten blocks from Zabar’s!
 After finding a combined unit in a boom-era Rosario Candela building, Christine was thrilled with the gracious and spacious layout (a full dining room in which to serve all of her Zabar’s selections!) but began to imagine a renovation that would replace the outdated finishes and decade-old paint job.
 The place was absolutely livable and Christine didn’t know where to start to find professionals for an upgrade, so years passed before she felt ready to take on the project.

-Christine and Elizabeth set out to solve five major issues:
+Christine and her designer set out to solve five major issues:

 1. Fresh paint on everything in sight, stat!